Krystal Gabel

-Krystal Gabel (born October 14, 1984) is an American cannabis rights activist, politician, and writer.
+Krystal Gabel (born October 14, 1984) is an American cannabis rights activist, perennial candidate, and writer.
 Gabel, a candidate for governor of Nebraska in the 2018 election, at age 33 was the youngest of a record number of women who ran for governorships, nationally.
 In 2020, Gabel ran for Nebraska Public Service Commission in the Republican primary.

-Gabel led a successful petition drive to acquire ballot access for a Nebraska Legal Marijuana NOW Party branch, and serves as national Legal Marijuana Now Party chairperson.

-Gabel, a resident of Brush, Colorado, was a candidate for mayor of Brush in 2021.
+Gabel led a successful petition drive to acquire ballot access for a Nebraska Legal Marijuana NOW Party branch.
+A resident of Brush, Colorado, Gabel was a candidate for mayor of Brush, in 2021, and for Brush City Council, in 2023.

 Early activism

 Nebraska Legal Marijuana NOW

 In 2015–2016, Gabel petitioned for a Marijuana Party of Nebraska to be officially recognized by the state.
 In order to make the ballot, they needed 5,397 signatures statewide.
 In July 2016, the party turned in 9,000 signatures to the Nebraska Secretary of State.
 However, the Secretary of State said that half of the signatures were invalid, falling short of the 5,397 needed.

 In 2016, Gabel and Mark Elworth changed the name of the Nebraska party to Legal Marijuana NOW, and in September 2016, began circulating petitions for 2020 ballot access.
 They said the organization planned to collect double the number of signatures they submitted in 2016, to ensure their success.